Edward Hornor Coates

 Edward Hornor Coates (November 12, 1846 - December 23, 1921) was an American businessman, financier, and patron of the arts and sciences in Philadelphia.
-He served as a director of the Mechanics National Bank in 1873, was chairman of the Committee on Instruction at the Pennsylvania Academy of the Fine Arts from 1883 to 1890, and held the position of Academy president from 1890 to 1906.
+He served as a director of the Mechanics National Bank in 1873.
+He chairman of the Committee on Instruction at the Pennsylvania Academy of the Fine Arts from 1883 to 1890, and held the position of Academy president from 1890 to 1906.